Robotic-Systems/c_gui_system/README.md

-tool for creating bitmaps: https://tools.withcode.uk/bitmap/

-TODO:
-- Explain diffrence between error and test xml's
-- Explainer about what needs to be added to the gui user file

 # c_gui_system
 This is a simple 'xml' based gui system for use in embedded projects.
 I was created in order to give a simplified development path when creating gui's that display data and for configering menus.
 The gui system is made up of the following componenets:
 - [Variables](#Variables)